 For your talent: Survey your sales teams to gauge levels and areas of dissatisfaction.
 As needed, execute any necessary retention strategies that address these areas of concern.
 For example, if your reps are frustrated with low pay, consider multi-year bonuses.
 If SDRs are wondering how to progress in their careers, roll out new professional development opportunities like classes and seminars.

 Also, be sure your reps have everything they need to succeed in their day-to-day work by setting up enablement programs with the right onboarding, coaching, training tools, and resources.
 Studies show that if you give them everything they need to sell more, faster from the get-go, they’re more likely to stick around.
 Dini Mehta, chief revenue officer at Lattice, believes these tactics are even more important when the going gets tough.
 “During times of uncertainty, it’s natural to lean into fear-based management,” she said.
 “Instead, use anonymous employee engagement surveys to understand what your team needs, and validate your next steps with data.”

 For your customers: First and foremost, train your reps to engage customers beyond the sale.
 Give them ownership over the customer relationship so they track progress both up to the sale and after the deal is inked — ensuring service, billing, and all other team interactions are exceptional.
 Encourage regular check-in calls or communication, even if the customer doesn’t reach out with an ask.
 This makes them feel valued, which encourages loyalty.

-To get a sense of customers who might be ready to leave for the competition, look at data such as past buying behavior or service issues.
+To get a sense of customers who might be ready to leave for the competition, look at data such as past buying behaviour or service issues.
 For example, a customer who stops buying as frequently or as much as they once did may be at risk of defecting.
-They may also be contacting the service center more and have an increasing number of support cases.
-Be proactive about addressing these issues — prioritize reaching out to customers whose behaviors have changed or who need some extra help.
+They may also be contacting the service centre more and have an increasing number of support cases.
+Be proactive about addressing these issues — prioritise reaching out to customers whose behaviours have changed or who need some extra help.

 Next steps for efficient growth